Microsoft .NET eLearning Bundle Course

 ASP.NET Core Using MVC, Part 6 of 6: Advanced Topics

-Beginning ASP.NET - 3:56 hours
+Beginning ASP.NET

 ASP.NET is a web framework that helps developers create dynamic web applications and services.This course will help attendees build an understanding of the tried-and-true MVC architecture.
 They will develop an example shopping cart application whilst building the skills required for real-world development projects with ASP.NET.

-• Learn how to use ASP.NET to build web applications
+• Use ASP.NET to build web applications

 • Use MVC patterns and industry best practices to build flexible and robust applications

-• Create a simple ASP.NET Core web application to demonstrate primary concepts of MVC, unit testing, validation and deployment to the cloud.
+• Create a simple ASP.NET Core web application to demonstrate primary concepts of MVC, unit testing, validation and deployment to the cloud

-Beginning Modern C# and .NET Development - 6:12 hours
+Beginning Modern C# and .NET Development

 The course will initially begin with familiarizing you to the different .NET technologies and Visual Studio 2017.
-Beginning from the basic concepts of declaring and working with variables, we move on to writing code that makes decisions, repeats a block of statements, converts between types, and handles errors.You will also learn about .NET Core and its class library assemblies, and packages of types that are defined in .NET Standard that allow your applications to connect existing components together to perform common practical tasks.
-You will then learn to make your own types using object-oriented programming (OOP) and learn how to read and write to databases.You will then see what can be achieved with Extensible Application Markup Language (XAML) when defining the user interface for a graphical app, in particular, for Universal Windows Platform (UWP).
+Beginning from the basic concepts of declaring and working with variables, we move on to writing code that makes decisions, repeats a block of statements, converts between types, and handles errors.
+You will also learn about .NET Core and its class library assemblies, and packages of types that are defined in .NET Standard that allow your applications to connect existing components together to perform common practical tasks.
+You will then learn to make your own types using object-oriented programming (OOP) and learn how to read and write to databases.
+You will then see what can be achieved with Extensible Application Markup Language (XAML) when defining the user interface for a graphical app, in particular, for Universal Windows Platform (UWP).
 Finally, we look at building web applications with a modern HTTP architecture on the server side using Microsoft ASP.NET Core MVC.

-• Quickly get to grips with the C# language and syntax
+• Utilize the C# language and syntax

 • Perform simple data manipulation with Entity Framework Core